Saturday, 25 April 2015

 Where the Procession takes place and there is only one Mass then that Mass is of the Greater Litanies (except in churches whose titular is St. Mark) with a commemoration of St. Mark.

-Vespers are second Vespers of the feast of St. Mark.
-After the collect of the feast a commemoration is sung of the following feast of SS Cletus and Marcellinus.
+In the afternoon second Vespers of the feast of St. Mark are sung.
+After the collect of the feast a commemorations are sung of the following third Sunday after Pascha and of SS Cletus and Marcellinus.

 In the 'liturgical books of 1962' St. Mark's feast loses first Vespers and Vespers yesterday were of St. Fielis of Sigmaringa without any commemoration of St. Mark.
 At the Hours the hymns do not have the Paschaltide Doxology or tone and the antiphons and psalms are from the ferial Psalter.
 At Prime the lectio brevis is of the season.
-At Masses other than that following the Procession a commemoration of the Greater Litanies is made under one conclusion with the collect of St. Mark.
+At Masses other than those following the Procession a commemoration of the Greater Litanies is made under one conclusion with the collect of St. Mark.
 The Rogation Procession may be replaced by another suitable service at the discretion of the Ordinary.
 During the Procession the petitions of the Litany are not doubled and the collects at the end of the Litany have the short conclusion.
+Where the Litany or another service takes place in the vernacular those with an obigation to the Office are not bound to say the Litany in Latin.
 At the Mass following the Procession the preparatory prayers, Judica me Deus etc, are omitted.
-The dismissal is Ite, missa est. At Vespers there are no commemorations.
+The dismissal is Ite, missa est. At Vespers there is a commemoration of the Sunday only.

-Art: A Coptic icon of St. Mark from Wikipedia.
+Art: Seventeenth century Icon of St. Mark from Wikipedia.